 I am often asked which is the easiest ute to fit child seats into so I thought I would share my answer with you.
 Based on my own experience I have found there are some common factors/contributors to the ease or difficulty of child seat installation:

-- The position of the top tethers If they are fixed behind the headrest there is often not enough distance to tighten the top tether strap.
+- The position of the top tether anchorages If they are fixed behind the headrest there is often not enough distance to tighten the top tether strap.
 Or if they are behind the seat back often you cannot adjust the top tethers easily once the seat back is in position.

 - Lowering the seat back Whether the seat back is one single piece or it is split 40:60.
 One single piece makes installation very difficult.
 If you have to pull a woven loop at either end of the seat back both at the same time to drop it forward, then it is very difficult to reach and installation is much harder.
 A single loop is much easier.